- Cleansing oils are designed to remove makeup, oil and other debris.

 Face wipes are designed to quickly remove makeup and other contaminants from the surface of your skin.
-However, most dermatologists agree that face wipes tend to leave a lot of residue behind, which can lead to clogged pores and breakouts.
+However, face wipes tend to leave a lot of residue behind, which can lead to clogged pores and breakouts.
 In addition, many face wipes contain allergens that can irritate the skin.

 Available in a variety of formulas and consistencies, clay masks help draw out oils and impurities from deep within your pores.
 Clay masks can be used once or twice a week, although they may be too harsh for people with sensitive skin.